 Is your health in need of improvement?
 If so, you may consider adding black beans to your diet.
-Black beans noodles are packed with nutrients that can benefit your health in many ways.
+Black bean noodles are packed with nutrients that can benefit your health in many ways.
 Black beans have the following health benefits:

 Nutrition Facts of Black Bean